<function>

 @code_warntype foo(tup) # type stable

-The downside of this solution is that it defeats the purpose of having a generic function, as it restricts the function to tuples of a single predetermined size.
+The downside of this solution is that it defeats the purpose of having generic code, as it restricts the function to tuples of a single predetermined size.
 To eliminate the type instability without constraining functionality, we need to introduce a more advanced solution.
 This is based on a technique known as dispatch by value.
 Since this approach is more complex to implement, I recommend using it only when passing the tuple as a function argument is unfeasible.

 Next, we lay out the principles of dispatch by value, and then apply the technique to the specific case of tuples.